 That was the assumption behind English Only school initiatives adopted in California (1998), Arizona (2000), and Massachusetts (2002).
-These laws established "structured
+These laws established "structured immersion" programs intended to teach English to immigrant students in just one school year.
+But things have not worked out quite as planned:

-- A five-year study, commissioned by the California legislature, found no evidence that all-English immersion programs had improved academic outcomes for English learners in the state.37 In 2004-05, only 9% of these students were reclassified as fluent in English a rate that was virtually unchanged since the year before passage of the English Only law.38 - Researchers at Arizona State University reported that 60% of English learners in Arizona made "no gain" in English in 2003-04, while 7% actually lost ground; all were enrolled in English Only programs.39 Another ASU study found that the academic achievement gap between English learners and other students was widening.40 - In Massachusetts, more than half of the students were still limited in English after three years in structured English immersion classrooms.
-41
+- A five-year study, commissioned by the California legislature, found no evidence that all-English immersion programs had improved academic outcomes for English learners in the state.
+In 2004-05, only 9% of these students were reclassified as fluent in English a rate that was virtually unchanged since the year before passage of the English Only law.
+39 - Researchers at Arizona State University reported that 60% of English learners in Arizona made "no gain" in English in 2003-04, while 7% actually lost ground; all were enrolled in English Only programs.
+Another ASU study found that the academic achievement gap between English learners and other students was widening. - In Massachusetts, more than half of the students were still limited in English after three years in structured English immersion classrooms.
+42